Mayu945/office-js-docs-pr/docs/reference/manifest/group.md

 ### Icon

 Required.
-If a tab contains a lot of groups and the program window is resized, the specified image may display instead.
+If a tab contains at least 5 groups and the program window is resized, the specified image may display instead.

 > [!NOTE]
 > This child element is not supported in Outlook add-ins.